|Image credit: morgueFile / SQUAIO (modified)|

 Madagascar is both fascinating and puzzling.
 Creatures live (and had lived) there that are unique on Earth.
-This article puts forth some ideas on how animal life came to Madagascar after the Noachian Flood in a creationist model.
+The article linked below presents some ideas on how animal life came to Madagascar after the Noachian Flood, using a creationist model.

 The English sailor Robert Drury is famous for his shipwreck on the island of Madagascar in the 1700s.
 We know nothing about him except the scant words in his journal.